tektutor/jenkins-sep-2021/Day3/README.md

 root@ubuntu1:~# exit
 </pre>

-### Let SSH into ubuntu2 to test if the custom image works as expected
+### Let's SSH into ubuntu2 to test if the custom image works as expected
 ```
 ssh -p 2002 root@localhost
 exit